SrSupp/Helene_electronics/README.md

 2. Do the wiring.
 You will have to run CAN and power to each motor control board.
 The boards are daisy-chainable!
 3. Program the boards.
-"ESP_LCR_MASTER" should be uploaded to the board in joint 1.
+"Helene_ESP_Master" should be uploaded to the board in joint 1.
 This board is configured with rosserial so that it communicates directly with ROS.
-"ESP_LCR_SLAVE" should be uploaded to the boards in joint 2-6.
+"Helene_ESP_Slave" should be uploaded to the boards in joint 2-6.
 These boards talk via CAN to the board in Joint 1 and thus receive their control information.
 With each individual board it is possible to calibrate the robot arm.
 After programming, each board should slowly blink red!
 4. Set the SMD-Jumpers.
 For joints 1 and 6 the CAN terminating resistor must be set by bridging the SMD solder bridge next to the CAN sockets.